cmaureir/cpython_tutorial/tutorial/excercises/07_helloworld_zig.md

 }
 ```

-With all the files in place, you can run `poetry install` for later execute
+With all the files in place, you can run `poetry install` to later execute
 the code:

 ```py